Aims and Fit of Module

 Learning outcomes

-A. Critically evaluate scholarly work including their own work in terms of its contribution to the field of computer science.
+A. Systematically critique scholarly work, including its own, in terms of its rigour, significance, and contribution to computer science.

 Method of teaching and learning

-In this module we wish to foster independent learning, within a framework that includes a series of lectures, seminars, tutorials and labs.
+In this module we wish to foster independent and critical learning, within a framework that includes a series of lectures, seminars, tutorials, and labs.

-Formal lectures and tutorials: In order to convey the concepts and methods covered in this module, students will be expected to attend two to three hours of formal lectures or seminars in a typical week during Semester 1.
+Formal lectures and tutorials: To convey the concepts and methods covered in this module, students will be expected to attend two to three hours of formal lectures or seminars in a typical week.
+Tutorials will support students in applying these concepts.

-Seminars: These are intended to allow students to familiarise themselves with current research and allow them to report their analyses of these.
-In addition, some seminars will be based around guest lecturers from specialists on a CS topic.
+Seminars: These are intended to allow students to familiarise themselves with current research and report their analyses.

-Private study: In a typical week students will be expected to devote 10 hours of unsupervised time to private study.
-The time allowed per week for private study will typically include 3 hours for reflection and consideration of lecture material and background reading and 7 hours for completion of the assessment tasks.
+Private study: In a typical week, students will be expected to devote 10 hours of unsupervised time to private study.
+This will include time for reflection on lecture material, background reading, and completion of assessment tasks.